 Welcome to the Department of Public Health, Food Studies and Nutrition

-Chaired by associate professor Kay Stearns Bruening, we offer the following academic programs:.
+Chaired by professor Rick Welsh, we offer the following academic programs:

 • Child and Family Health in the Global Community, M.S.

 • Nutrition, B.S.

 • Food Studies, B.S.

 • Addiction Studies (C.A.S.)